 Best Specialty Markets in Asheville—A Local’s Perspective

-Now I know I’m always harping on the many wonderful restaurants of Asheville, but today I’d like to talk about the alternative to eating out.
+I know I’m always harping on the many wonderful restaurants of Asheville, but today I’d like to talk about the alternative to eating out.
 No, I don’t mean starving.
+Or foraging.
 I mean cooking.

-Namely, that Asheville’s best specialty markets brim with every manner of gourmet ingredient, and world-spanning fare.
+Namely, that Asheville’s best specialty markets brim with every manner of gourmet ingredient, from all across the world.
 Doing a little food shopping at these hidden gems is your gateway to a cost effective and delicious way to entertain/torment your traveling companions via experimental recipes.
 Live like a local.
 Cook the unimaginable.

 Longtime readers of the blog will know I’m partial to the Asheville City Farmer’s Market, hosted on downtown’s North Market Street on Saturday mornings.
 I do love an excuse to go downtown.
 But that’s not where Asheville’s farm-fresh produce starts and ends.
 Far from it.